Ready, Set, Grow!

 PART 3 - GROW AND GO

-After Farm Camp, you will have all the tools necessary to start growing in your farm!
+After training, you will have all the tools necessary to start growing in your farm.
 Don’t worry about making mistakes initially – it takes time to become familiar with all of the farming processes.
-Allow yourself three months to become a farm expert!
+Allow yourself three months to become a farm expert.

 Thanks to the farm’s efficiency, you will be ready to harvest your first crops eight weeks after launching the farm.
-We estimate that you will need to spend about 20-25 hours a week to maintain the farm; these hours can be handled by one person, or split between a team.
-Read all about the LGM™ labor requirements here.
+We estimate that you will need to spend about 20 hours a week to maintain the farm; these hours can be handled by one person, or split between a team.
+Read all about the farm’s labor requirements here.

 Get to know your peers!